LERA 27th Annual PhD Student Consortium

 - Dr. Danielle van Jaarsveld, E.D.
 MacPhee Professor of Management, University of British Columbia

-11:00 am - 11:15 am: Wrap-up and informal session (to gather interest for the next PhD Consortium)
+11:45 am - 12 pm: Wrap-up and informal session (to gather interest for the next PhD Consortium)

-Evening activities to be determined
+Evening activities to be determined.

 RSVP